 Bahia Urbana – Waterfront Park in Old San Juan

 Update Nov.
-30th, 2017- Post Maria- Bahia Urbana is open and operating as sual…even better!
-They are having many events on weekends and NaviTown Christmas theme park will be opening Dec.8th.
+30th, 2017- Post Maria- Bahia Urbana is open and operating as usual…even better!
+They are having many events on weekends.

 For being such a historic place, it’s surprising that new things are always happening in Old San Juan.
 After years of planning and construction, the expanded waterfront area along San Juan Bay formally opened in Spring 2013.
 Called Bahia Urbana, this public space runs east along the waterfront, from the cruise ship area (Piers 1-4) to the Pier 7-8 area.